juliamulkospot/help/src/docs/elastigroup/getting-started/create-an-elastigroup-for-azure.md

 ## Prerequisite

-Before you can start, you must connect your Azure account to Spot.
-For more information, see [Connect your Azure Account](connect-your-cloud-provider/azure-account).
+Before you can start, you must [connect your Azure account to Spot](connect-your-cloud-provider/azure-account).

 ## Get Started